 Spinach is an impressively versatile ingredient.
 Graced with heaps of inimitable flavour and significant nutritional value – a trait famously demonstrated by Popeye – this superfood has no trouble stamping its unique mark on many a dish.
 Despite this, simplicity is the key when attempting to unlock the full potential of spinach; a knob of butter is all that is necessary to bring to the fore its vibrant colour and delicious, though complex, flavour.
 Once wilted, this iron and calcium rich plant serves very well as a topping for toast, morning, noon and night – throw an expertly poached egg into the equation and what you have is a meal fit for any occasion.

 Waste is not something I’m accustomed to.
 In fact, there isn’t a word less synonymous with ‘frugal’, than ‘waste’.
 It’s the reason why we drag three meals out of one chicken every weekend and the reason why I refused to throw out spinach that was past its best.
 It’s really rather awful that the society in which we live promotes such an atrocious thing as waste.
 What I’m about to say may appear to promote the antithesis of what my blog is about, but supermarket deals aren’t all they are cracked up to be.
 By offering you more for your money the supermarkets aren’t attempting to be nice, or to give something back to the consumers.
-They are partaking in an act of commerce, otherwise known as marketing.
+They are partaking in an act of commerce, otherwise known as marketing, Good food marketing consultants can help you launch your new product.
 By handing down offers the only thing big business supermarkets are doing is luring the consumer into buying one more of each item.
 If treated carefully and respectfully, indulging in the offers of a supermarket can be a very positive thing.
 However, buying more of an item, which is then thrown away, will always wind up having a negative effect on one’s wallet – whether you realise it, or not.

 Anyway, that got a little heavy didn’t it?
 It may come as a bit of a surprise to you all, but I do hate preaching.
 Being preached at tends to awaken some form of primal urge within me.
 An urge to treat the small, condescending man standing on his soap-box in front of me with more than a little rage.
 However, far be it from me to destroy his beliefs and knock him from atop his rather altitudinous horse.
 Indeed, I don’t necessarily expect you to agree, or comply, with what I am saying.
 But, wouldn’t it be rather nice if people approached the ‘big shop’ with a little more understanding and a little more frugality?
 After all, waste is not only an issue for one’s wallet, but also an issue morally and environmentally.